 In Google Sheets, we calculate the correlation coefficient value of a given dataset using the CORREL function.

-Let us see how to find the r value in Google Sheets.
+Let us see how to find the r value in Google Sheets (not to be confused with Pi).

 How to Do a Correlation in Google Sheets